Orientation and Belay

 Top-Rope Belay Class

 To belay means to manage the rope for the climber.
 If you want to belay at Boulders you must be at least 14 years old and complete the Belay Class.
-Belay is not hard to learn, but as you can imagine, is extremely important to do correctly.
+Belay is not hard to learn, but as you can imagine, it is extremely important to do correctly.
 A good belay partner is valuable in the climbing community, imagine being the person 40ft up the wall and ask yourself how important the person on the ground holding the rope is.
 In the Belay class you become familiar with the Gri-Gri belay device, locking carabiners, standard verbal commands, proper double checks, and solid belay technique.
-The Belay Class is offered on a walk-in basis and generally follows The Orientation.
-The Belay Class is free with a Day Pass, takes about 20-30 minutes, and always includes a Belay Check.
+The Belay Class is offered on a walk-in basis when an instructor is available and generally follows The Orientation.
+The Belay Class is free with a Day Pass, takes at least 30 minutes, and always includes a Belay Check.
 Other than harness rental there is no charge for the Belay Class if you are a parent or friend that is only going to belay ($3 harness rental fee waived for birthday party belay helpers).

 *If you do not have someone to belay for you its OK, we have several auto-belays that allow you to climb all the way to the top without needing a belay partner! (children under 14 still need to be accompanied by an adult)